raipe/gst-bda/README.md

 ## Supported input devices

-Currently only DVB-C (cable) input devices are supported.
+Only DVB-C (cable) input devices have been tested.
+DVB-T is supported, but untested.

 ## Build requirements
 - [Visual Studio 2013 or later](https://www.visualstudio.com/)